Find The Area Of The Kite Qrst

 Steps:

 1. Divide the Kite: As mentioned earlier, the longer diagonal bisects the shorter one.
-Therefore, we can divide kite QRST along the diagonal QS.
+Which means, we can divide kite QRST along the diagonal QS.
 Let the point where the diagonals intersect be 'O'.
 This divides the kite into two triangles: QRO and QSO (or QTO and QSO, depending on which diagonal you choose as the main one).

 2. Calculate Triangle Areas: The area of each triangle can be calculated using the standard formula: